The Applied Behavior Analysis Master of Science online program offers candidates a pathway to becoming a board certified behavior analyst.

 - How long does it take to complete the program?

-- The MS program is 37 credits in length, and depending on your pursuit of either part time or full could be completed in 2 years or less.
+- The MS program is 37 credits in length, and depending on your pursuit of either part time or full time, could be completed in 2 years or less.
 Please note that additional fieldwork is required upon completion of the program in order to meet NYS requirements for licensure.

 - Does this program lead to certification and licensure?